Medical Device Legal & Compliance

 - Determine how the FDA will likely classify the device and whether a 510(k) or PMA is necessary to obtain FDA clearance for marketing, or whether the product is exempt.

 - Class I Device: typically exempt (premarket notification and FDA clearance not required before marketing), and in some cases, exempt from GMPs.
-Registration and Listing required.
+Registration and Listing are required.
 Premarket Notification means 510(k), unless exempt, or Premarket Approval (PMA).

 - Class II Device (special controls): typically exempt from premarketing notification, but not exempt from GMPs.
-Registration and Listing required.
+Registration and Listing are required.

 - Address: